sdttttt/sdttttt/README.md

 ## About ME

-Hi, I am a casual farmers, on the Internet.
+Hi, I am a casual farmers, on the Internet. at the moment I've been working on the network direction and that may change.

 Usually I spend more time reading than coding. i like to keep control of the program code, so I use as little dependency as possible.